adetalhouet/ocp-gitops/ztp/README.md

 ~~~
 Do not start the VM by yourself, it will be done later in the process, automatically.
 Moreover, your VM at this point has no CDROM to boot from.

+If you have a bridge network, you can add an additional interface to the domain definition.
+Please see `libvirt/sno/vm-bridge-net.xml` along with `libvirt/sno/bridge-interface.md`.
+And see `spoke-ztp/03-nmstateconfig.yaml` on how to configure the interface within the resulting VM.

 Now the environment is ready, let's create an Single Node OpenShift cluster automagically.

 ## Let's deploy the spoke <a name="spoke"></a>

-We will use all the manifests in the `spoke-sno/` folder.
+We will use all the manifests in the `spoke-ztp/` folder.
 Simply apply the following command:
 ~~~
-$ oc apply -k spoke-sno/
+$ oc apply -k spoke-ztp/
 namespace/sno-ztp created
 secret/assisted-deployment-pull-secret created
 secret/sno-secret created
 infraenv.agent-install.openshift.io/sno-ztp-infraenv created
+nmstateconfig.agent-install.openshift.io/lab-spoke-adetalhouet created
 klusterletaddonconfig.agent.open-cluster-management.io/lab-spoke-adetalhouet created
+managedcluster.cluster.open-cluster-management.io/lab-spoke-adetalhouet created
 agentclusterinstall.extensions.hive.openshift.io/sno-ztp-clusteragent created
 clusterdeployment.hive.openshift.io/sno-ztp-cluster created
 baremetalhost.metal3.io/sno-ztp-bmh created